Dr. Timothy W. Shields

 Kimbrough, E., Rubin, J., Sheremeta, R. and Shields, T.W.
 (2015) “Coordination and Commitment, by Chance”, Journal of Economic Behavior & Organization, 112: 33-45.

 Kimbrough, E., Sheremeta, R, and Shields, T.W (2014) “Parity Promotes Peace: Resolving Conflicts through a Random Device”, Journal of Economic Behavior & Organization, 99: 96-108.

 Schniter, E. and Shields, T.W.
 (2014) “Ageism, Honesty and Trust”, Journal of Behavioral and Experimental Economics, 51: 19-29

 Schniter, E., and Shields, T.W., “Recalibrational Emotions and the Regulation of Trust-Based Behaviors” In Psychology of Trust: New Research, David Gefen Ed., Nova Publishers, in press.

 Roman M. Sheremeta, Timothy W. Shields, Do liars believe?
-Beliefs and other-regarding preferences in sender–receiver games, Journal of Economic Behavior & Organization, Available online 9 October 2012, forthcoming.
+Beliefs and other-regarding preferences in sender–receiver games, Journal of Economic Behavior & Organization, Volume 94, October 2013, Pages 268–277.

-Thomas A. Rietz, Roman M. Sheremeta, Timothy W. Shields, Vernon L. Smith, Transparency, efficiency and the distribution of economic welfare in pass-through investment trust games, Journal of Economic Behavior & Organization, Available online 8 October 2012, forthcoming.
+Thomas A. Rietz, Roman M. Sheremeta, Timothy W. Shields, Vernon L. Smith, Transparency, efficiency and the distribution of economic welfare in pass-through investment trust games, Journal of Economic Behavior & Organization, Volume 94, October 2013, Pages 257–267.

 Dickhaut, J., Shields, T.W., and Stecher, J., (2001) Generating Ambiguity in the Laboratory, Management Science, Vol. 57(4): 705–712